satishsalyal/Foundations-of-Data-Science/EDA.md

 Exploratory Data Analysis (EDA), introduced by **John Tukey**, is a critical step in understanding datasets.
 It allows researchers to:

 ✔️ Explore and summarize data
-✔️ Detect anomalies and missing values
+✔️ Identify obvious errors
+✔️ Understand patterns within the data
-✔️ Validate assumptions before model building
+✔️ Validate assumptions before model building find interesting relations among the variables
 ✔️ Apply transformations when needed

 EDA is all about **discovering the hidden story behind data** 🕵️‍♂️.